What is a Default Notice?

 - What is the maximum size default allowable?

 - Are some defaults more severe than others?

 - Why has the same default been registered on my account twice?

-The key thing to remember here is that the defaults in the last year or two that matter most.
-If the default was within the last year, lenders will generally not want to see anything over £1500.
-If the default is over a year old, then they won’t worry about the amount.
-As to the number of defaults on your record, lenders will usually accept two within the last two years, but after that it isn’t critical.
+The key thing to remember here is that it is the defaults in the last year or two that matter most.
+If the default was within the last year, lenders will generally not want to see anything over £1,500.
+If the default is over a year old, lenders are less likely to worry about the amount.
+Lenders will usually accept two defaults within the last two years, but after that it isn’t critical.

 This can happen in cases where your debt has been sold on to a debt collection agency.
 The original creditor should have marked it as ‘satisfied’, and the debt collector should re-register the default, flagging it as ‘debt assigned’, to show what has happened to anyone checking your credit report.
 Interestingly, even if it is re-assigned, the debt only stays on your report for six years from the time it was originally registered, not re-registered, after which it drops off.